DanisAlukaev/Database-Systems/Week05/README.md

 ### Conclusions.

 <b>Exercise 1.</b>\
-Application of B-tree index on integer attribute slightly optimizes the query in terms of cost function:  `0.00..4590.48 vs 166.60..3371.20`.
+Application of B-tree index on integer attribute slightly optimizes the query in terms of cost function:  `0.00..4592.27 vs 0.00..160.02`.
 It does make sense, since the B-tree approach is suitable for data that can be sorted (ref.
 Week 5 - Lab). \
-On the contrary, using Hash index does not influence on overall efficiency and gives compatible results before and after indexing: `0.00..4590.56 vs 0.00..4590.00`.
+On the contrary, using Hash index does not influence on overall efficiency and gives compatible results before and after indexing: `0.00..4592.23 vs 0.00..4592.00`.
 Moreover, it is worth mentioning that
 Hash index currently (PostgreSQL 13.2) does not capable of multicolumn indexing, and therefore usage of B-tree index for integer attribute `age` is more justified for future developing.  \
 \
 <b>Exercise 2.</b>\
-Application of GIN and GIST indexes yields compatible results in terms of cost function:  `1000.00..15323.80 vs 74.96..4026.78` and `1000.00..15323.80 vs 203.24..4155.06`.
+Application of GIN and GiST indexes yields compatible results in terms of cost function:  `1000.00..15325.80 vs 0.00..145.07` and `1000.00..15325.80 vs 0.00..202.50`.
 However, in case of full text search of entries containing words "media", "conference", "camera", "economic", "company", "cost" on generated [data](documents/customer1.csv) the best performance reached with using of GIN index.